203 Southpointe Ct, Murfreesboro, TN

 Most Middle Tennessee kitchens land between $55 and $120 per square foot installed, with the typical full-kitchen project running $3,000 to $6,500 depending on material, slab rarity, and edge details.
 A small galley kitchen can come in lower; a large kitchen with a waterfall island and exotic slabs can run higher.

-For a deeper breakdown of what drives these numbers, see our full price guide and free quote.
+For a deeper breakdown of what drives these numbers, see our full Middle Tennessee price guide, or skip ahead and request a free quote on your actual project.

 Which countertop material is right for your kitchen?